-- a few slices of red onion
+- 1/8 red onion a few slices

-- a handful black olives
+- 2 tbsp black olives approx

 - drizzle olive oil and red wine or sherry vinegar

-- Make the Russian salad by peeling the cooked potato and dicing into relatively small pieces (approx ⅓in/1cm) then placing in a bowl.
+Make the Russian salad by peeling the cooked potato and dicing into relatively small pieces (approx 1/3in/1cm) then placing in a bowl.

-- Drain and rinse the peas and carrots and drain the tuna, add both to the bowl.
+Drain and rinse the peas and carrots and drain the tuna.
+Add both to the bowl.
 Finely dice the onion then add this as well.
 Add the mayonnaise, oil and vinegar and mix all together, being careful not to break up the potato too much.

 Cut some slices of the manchego cheese and lay on a plate then top each slice with a piece of the membrillo.